danielczech/synthetic-filterbank/README.md

 Generate a set of synthetic filterbank files containing narrowband drifting signals, using setigen (see https://setigen.readthedocs.io)

-Edit general frame parameters and signal characteristics in `config.yml`.
+General frame parameters and signal characteristics can be specified in `config.yml`.

-Signal characteristics are drawn from a uniform distribution of values between the min and max values set in `config.yml`.
+Injected signal characteristics are drawn from a uniform distribution of values between the min and max values set in `config.yml`.

 ```
 usage: generate_data.py [options]